 Budgeted Income Statement Meaning

 The Budgeted Income statement, also known as Pro Forma Income Statement, presents the forecasted financial performance of the entity for future years of operations.
-It assists the management in setting the financial target for future years, designing and implementing new strategies to achieve the set financial goals and also to track the actual periodic performance with the forecasted numbers.
+It assists the management in setting the financial target for future years, designing and implementing new strategies to achieve the set financial goals, and tracking the actual periodic performance with the forecasted numbers.

 Format of Budgeted Income Statement